i18next/i18next-gettext-converter/README.md

-.option('-K, --keyasareference', 'Deal with the reference comment as a key', false) .option('-ks, --keyseparator [path]', 'Specify keyseparator you want to use, defaults to ##', '##') .option('-P, --plurals [path]', 'Specify path to plural forms definitions') .option('--quiet', 'Silence output', false) .option('--skipUntranslated', 'Skip untranslated keys when converting into json', false) .option('--splitNewLine', 'Silence output', false)
+.option('-K, --keyasareference', 'Deal with the reference comment as a key', false) .option('-ks, --keyseparator [path]', 'Specify keyseparator you want to use, defaults to ##', '##') .option('-P, --plurals [path]', 'Specify path to plural forms definitions') .option('--project', 'Specify the project-id-version when converting json to gettext') .option('--quiet', 'Silence output', false) .option('--skipUntranslated', 'Skip untranslated keys when converting into json', false) .option('--splitNewLine', 'Silence output', false)